Nuno-Jesus/Make-A-Make/README.md

 ...
 ```

-It does fix the issue, but its only a band-aid.
+It does fix the issue, but it's only a band-aid.
 We have yet another issue:

 Changing `header.h` only forces the final linking of all object files...